yarnmengnus/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of tasks
+* needs to manage a significant number of tasks
-* prefer to organise tasks by  and classifications
+* prefer to organise and classify tasks
-* want to link tasks together to visualise their relationships
+* want to visualise relationships between tasks
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions